ByteworksHomeLab/spring-ai-lab/README.md

 # Spring AI Lab
 #### https://github.com/ByteworksHomeLab/spring-ai-lab
 This project is an introduction to Spring AI.
-It demonstrates running two LLMs, Llama 3 on the Ollama platform and OpenAI, using a combination of Maven profiles and Spring profiles to switch back and forth.
+It demonstrates running three LLMs with Spring AI: Llama 3 on the Ollama platform, plus Groq and OpenAI in the Cloud.
+We use a combination of Maven profiles and Spring profiles to switch between the LLMs without having to change any Java code.

 The project relies on Docker for simplicity.